A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Suppose a person feels that they cannot provide a positive recommendation of the applicant or cannot think of any qualities to indicate in the letter.
 In that case, they should politely inform the candidate early to enable them to find another writer.

-How to Write a Letter of Recommendation
+How to Write

-A step-by-step structured process should be followed when writing a letter of recommendation.
+A step-by-step structured process should be followed.
 This will ensure that the letter is well constructed and that information is appropriately placed.
-It will also ensure an effective professional letter of recommendation is written.
-The following is a step-by-step process on how to write a letter of recommendation:
+It will also ensure an effective professional letter is written.

 Contact information and letterhead

-First, the letter of recommendation should indicate the writer’s name, address, and contact information at the top left of the page.
+First, the letter should indicate the writer’s name, address, and contact information at the top left of the page.
 This will ensure that the recipient can identify who wrote it.
 The writer may also indicate this information on the letterhead at the top of the page.

 Daniel Adams,